noemaier/noemaier.github.io/_pages/z3_personal.md

 Interest in literature, politics, arts, history, football, music and other important things

-active in tennis, hiking, travelling and cycling.
+Active in tennis, hiking, travelling and cycling.
 See an example of the tremendous footage produced ad the rides:

 <iframe src="https://www.youtube.com/embed/0XaO3iTv82Q" frameborder="0" allowfullscreen></iframe>